 Debt to Asset Ratio: Education One monitors the school's debt to asset ratio on a quarterly basis, reporting out at the school's regularly scheduled board meetings.
 This ratio indicates the percentage of assets that are being financed with debt.
-The school receives a rating of Meets Standard according to the debt to asset ratio indicator, with a ratio of 0.01.
+Based on the most current financial statements, the school receives a rating of Meets Standard, according to the debt to asset ratio indicator, with a ratio of 0.48.
 The rubric for Debt to Asset Ratio is as follows: